-In 2017 the government identified midwifery as a priority.
-An engagement process started in Fall 2017 and government is actively working to progress regulation and funding of midwifery in Yukon.
+In 2017, the territorial government identified midwifery as a priority.
+An engagement process has begun and government is actively working to progress regulation and funding of midwifery in the territory.

 "A day in a life" of a Canadian Registered midwife

 While there are provincial/territorial differences in how midwifery is legislated, organized, and practised, the basic model of midwifery practice is the same across all regulated jurisdictions in Canada.
 Midwives provide care from early pregnancy through to at least six-weeks postpartum to clients and their infants.